Kfar Fila

-Name
+Etymology

 Anis Freiha says in his book "The Miagam" that the name is Aramaic, which means "the elephant's village" other meaning of the name is the village of the rift or crude.
 The latter title perhaps due to the presence of a crack or alleged crack (called Umm Zein) in the higher east part of the town (called Hawara) resulting from an old earthquake according to the elderly parents, which caused a permanent spring giving life to most of the town's agricultural and named Ibn al-Aqil.

 History

 There are many caves in the town that date back to the Phoenicians era and most of them are cemetery types the first one is located in a place called "Al-srag" and falls northwest of the town and the other three are found to the east of the town including one that has three internal holes and each has two graves inside).

 In the south part of the town there is a longsheng pottery, colored glass cups and there is a number of mills, one of them still stands (Kfar Fila river) one of the Zahrani river streams.